 OK, so you’ve found a route to get Guardians tickets; so choose your seats carefully.

 I’ll talk about seats for every budget level here and what you should know.
 I’m skipping the suites, including the Dugout Suites, since they’re mostly for corporate types, but here’s the skinny for the rest of us.
-(I’ll put more about that in a separate post.)
+(If you really want to get in depth, check out this much more detailed post…)

 Money Is No Object Budget.
 The Guardians’ premium-priced seating includes the Diamond Box seats and the Field Box Front seats behind home plate; the Field Box Front seats are slightly more expensive than the Field Box seats behind them.